• Skip to main content

 What is the Dominican Rosary Pilgrimage?

-The Dominican Rosary Pilgrimage is a national pilgrimage celebrating the Rosary at the Basilica of the National Shrine of the Immaculate Conception in Washington, DC on September 30, 2023, the Vigil of Rosary Sunday.
+The 3rd annual Dominican Rosary Pilgrimage is a national pilgrimage celebrating the Rosary at the Basilica of the National Shrine of the Immaculate Conception in Washington, DC on September 27, 2025.
 This full-day event is hosted by the Dominican Friars of the Province of St. Joseph and our local charters of the Confraternity of the Most Holy Rosary and welcomes Dominican Friars, Dominican Sisters, members of the Rosary Confraternity, and everyone who wants to come from across the country.
-The Dominican Rosary Pilgrimage begins (spiritually) with a nine month novena starting on January 30, 2023.
+The Dominican Rosary Pilgrimage begins (spiritually) with a nine month novena starting on January 25, 2025.

 What is the schedule for the Dominican Rosary Pilgrimage?

-The Dominican Rosary Pilgrimage will be a day full of conferences on the Rosary preached by the friars, several hours of Eucharistic Adoration and Confessions, a recitation of the Rosary and Mass in the Upper Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, DC on September 30, 2023.
-Please sign up for email updates and stay tuned for more details.
+The Dominican Rosary Pilgrimage will be a day full of conferences on the Rosary preached by the friars, several hours of Eucharistic Adoration and Confessions, a recitation of the Rosary and Mass in the Upper Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, DC on September 27, 2025.

 What is the nine month novena for the Dominican Rosary Pilgrimage?

-The Dominican Rosary Pilgrimage begins (spiritually) with a nine month novena starting on January 30, 2023.
-A nine month novena involves the recitation of the novena prayer on the 30th of each month between January 30, and September 30, 2023.
-You have the option to join in the novena at any time after January 30, to pray the novena prayer more frequently than once per month if you wish, and to pray five decades of the Rosary along with reciting the novena prayer
+The Dominican Rosary Pilgrimage begins (spiritually) with a nine month novena starting on January 25, 2025.
+A nine month novena involves the recitation of the novena prayer on the last Saturday of each month between January 25, and September 27, 2025.
+You have the option to join in the novena at any time after January 25, to pray the novena prayer more frequently than once per month if you wish, and to pray five decades of the Rosary along with reciting the novena prayer.

 Where can I find the nine month novena prayer?